MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-run-as-profiles.md

 Below are the steps to configure security for configurations with the local system account.
 The provided instruction suggests that the *SQLAON-020* computer hosts the primary replica.
 These steps should be taken on each replica that participates in the target Availability Group.

-To configure permissions for Always On workflows when server names exceeds 15 characters, perform the following steps:
+To configure permissions for Always On workflows when server names exceed 15 characters, perform the following steps:

 1. Launch **mmc.exe** and add the following snap-ins: